Robert L. Lippert

 Robert Lenard Lippert (March 31, 1909 – November 16, 1976) was an American film producer and cinema chain owner.
 He was president and chief operating officer of Lippert Theatres, Affiliated Theatres and Transcontinental Theatres, all based in San Francisco, and at his height, he owned a chain of 139 movie theaters.

 He helped finance more than 300 films, including the directorial debuts of Sam Fuller, James Clavell, and Burt Kennedy.
-His films include I Shot Jesse James (1949) and The Fly (1958) and was known as "King of the Bs".
+His films include I Shot Jesse James (1949) and The Fly (1958) and he was known as "King of the Bs".

 In 1962, Lippert said, "the word around Hollywood is: Lippert makes a lot of cheap pictures but he's never made a stinker".

 Biography

 Born in Alameda, California and adopted by the owner of a hardware store, Robert Lippert became fascinated by the cinema at an early age.
 As a youngster, he worked a variety of jobs in local theaters, including projectionist and assistant manager.
 As a manager of a cinema during the Depression, Lippert encouraged regular attendance with promotions such as "Dish Night" and "Book Night."

 Lippert went from cinema manager to owning a chain of cinemas in Alameda in 1942, during the peak years of theater attendance.
 Lippert's theaters in Los Angeles adopted a "grindhouse" policy, screening older and cheaper films for a continuous 24 hours with an admission price of 25 cents.
 Not only did his theaters attract shift workers and late-night revelers, but also servicemen on leave who could not find cheap accommodations and would sleep in the chairs.

 In May 1948, he merged his theater chain with George Mann's, the founder of the Redwood Theatres.
 He also owned a number of drive-ins.
 The 139 theaters he eventually owned were mostly in Northern California and southern Oregon, as well as some in Southern California and Arizona.